 The basic rate of 58 € (per night, without breakfast) for the so-called double room does not include a private bathroom, no wardrobe, no bedding and no towels, but a lot of youth hostel “charm” of bygone days.
 The communal showers and toilets were located on the other end of the manor, recently refurbished and clean in the early mornings, but the rest of the day and night they smelled like communal toilets smell…

-The breakfast buffet for 5,50 € (per person per day) offers coffee and tea, cereals, yogurt, milk, bread rolls, brown bread, some meat, margarine and butter substitute, jam and Nutella, one hard boiled egg for each a and canned fruit; it is basically the breakfast you would get in a German youth hostel, though I have certainly had better breakfast in some youth hostels.
+The breakfast buffet for 5,50 € (per person per day) offers coffee and tea, cereals, yoghurt, milk, bread rolls, brown bread, some meat, margarine and butter substitute, jam and Nutella, one hard boiled egg for each a and canned fruit; it is basically the breakfast you would get in a German youth hostel, though I have certainly had better breakfast in some youth hostels.
 Alternatively, there is a shared kitchen for self-catering, which reminded me of halls of residence.
 The communal kitchen was used by three families and was also let to builder squads accommodated in the hostel.

-The restrictive house rules from the so-called “castle” Wahlsdorf can only be as effective as the people who enforce them, who are sadly lacking.
+The restrictive house rules from the so-called “castle” Schloss Wahlsdorf can only be as effective as the people who enforce them, who are sadly lacking.
 According to house rules a curfew applies from 22 clock, except that on Friday night a large group was celebrating with loud music until Saturday morning, disturbing our sleep.

 Despite the grandiose name ‘castle Wahlsdorf’ is no more than a cheap hostel with the worst price performance, which I have ever experienced in Germany.
 After three more nights in the surrounding area, I can confirm that there are much better options for less money.
 Therefore, I strongly urge those interested in the Flaeming Skate, to book elsewhere.